int-brain-lab/iblvideo/README.md

 ## Accessing results

-DLC results are stored at the Flatrion server, with the `dataset_type` being `camera.dlc` and can be searched as any other IBL datatype via ONE.
+DLC results are stored on the Flatrion server, with the `dataset_type` being `camera.dlc` and can be searched as any other IBL datatype via ONE.
 See https://int-brain-lab.github.io/iblenv/ for details.

 ## Installing DLC locally on an IBL server